-If the case is a felony, after the NOT GUILTY plea is entered at the Arraignment, the case will be set for a Felony Settlement Conference to give the defense the opportunity to gather evidence, investigate the case, and try to resolve the case; there may be several Felony Settlement Conferences depending on the case.
+In a felony case, after the NOT GUILTY plea is entered at the Arraignment, the case will be set for a Felony Settlement Conference or a Pre-Preliminary (Pre-Pre) hearing to give the defense the opportunity to gather evidence, investigate the case, and try to resolve the case with the prosecutor.
+There may be several Felony Settlement Conferences/Pre-Pre hearings depending on the case.
 If the case does not resolve, the case will eventually be set for a Preliminary Hearing.

 At the Preliminary Hearing, the prosecution will present evidence to convince the Court that the felony charges are proper.
-At the conclusion of the Preliminary Hearing, based on the evidence presented, the judge can hold the accused person to answer to all, some, or none of the felony charges.
-If the accused person is held to answer on the felony charges, the case will then move to Trial.
-Usually, it is in the best interest of the accused person to settle the case before the Preliminary Hearing.
+At the conclusion of the Preliminary Hearing, based on the evidence presented in Court, the judge can hold the accused person to answer to all, some, or none of the felony charges.
+If the accused person is held to answer on the felony charges, the case will then move to the Trial stage.
+Usually, it is in the best interest of the accused person to settle the case before the Preliminary Hearing, because the felony charges are almost always upheld by the Judge.

-If the case cannot be resolved for something acceptable, then going to Trial is the option.
-Remember, it is always the prosecutor's burden to prove guilt beyond a reasonable doubt on all charges with evidence that is accurate and reliable; doing so is not always easy for the prosecution.
+If the case cannot be resolved for something acceptable, then going to Trial is the only option.
+Remember, it is always the prosecutor's burden to prove guilt beyond a reasonable doubt on all charges with evidence that is accurate and reliable; doing so is not always easy for the prosecution depending on strength of the evidence in the case.

-Having an expert DUI defense attorney represent you will benefit you in reaching the best resolution to your case and assist you in determining whether or not you should go to Trial.
+Having an expert DUI defense attorney represent you will benefit you in reaching the best resolution in your case and assist you in determining whether or not you should go to Trial.